-To do this activity, provide students a word.
+To do this activity, provide students with a word.

 As an example … alligator.

-Now students must brainstorm (and jot down) as many 2-letter, 3-letter, 4-letter, 5-letter, 6-letter, 7-letter, and 8-letters words as possible using that word.
+Now students must brainstorm (and jot down) as many 2-letter, 3-letter, 4-letter, 5-letter, 6-letter, 7-letter, and 8-letter words as possible using that word.

 How many words do they come up with?